Recently I received two emails from readers who told me they couldn’t travel because they were broke – so they were staying home.

 Mine your region, your neighborhood.
 Play tourist.
 Take advantage of low prices for locals.
 Go to a nearby city for the day, one you’ve never been to before.
 Go for a hike in a local park, or for a paddle on a river close by.
 Visit a local sacred site.
 Visit a local museum: residents often get in cheaper or for free.
 Try a change of scenery: it’ll help.

-It might take a while before you get bored with your surroundings but at some point, you’ll be yearning for chillies and coriander and escargots (all right, maybe not snails) or an East End accent or the open plains of Africa.
+It might take a while before you get bored with your surroundings but at some point, you’ll be yearning for chillies or coriander or escargots (all right, maybe not the snails) or an East End accent or the open plains of Africa.

 Once that travel bug kicks in, you’ll have no choice but to go.
 Far away.
 But meantime, enjoy your local surroundings!

 Give it some serious thought.
 Where do you really want to go and is it really out of reach?

 If your dream is Norway or Paris, you may be out of luck, at least for now.
 But if it’s Albania or Thailand, you just might be able to squeeze by on your budget.
 Subscribe to airline newsletters and be the first to find out when there's a seat sale.

 Check flights, check the cost of living, ask questions in travel forums – just do your good old-fashioned research.
 Many people are shocked to find out their dream destination is actually within reach if they’re extremely careful with their budgets.
 (Or you could be flexible and choose a dream destination that is affordable...)

 Look for something near where you want to go – near enough to visit – but cheaper to fly into.